-Because the information is private, your first concern in administering a QuickBooks 2012 accounting system is to keep your data confidential.
+Because the information is private, your first concern in administering a QuickBooks 2013 accounting system is to keep your data confidential.
 You have two complementary methods for keeping your QuickBooks data confidential.
-The first method for maintaining confidentiality relies on the security features built in to Microsoft Windows.
-The other method relies on QuickBooks security features.
+The first method for maintaining confidentiality relies on the security features built into Microsoft Windows.
+The other method relies on QuickBooks’s security features.

 Using Windows security

-You can use the security provided by Microsoft Windows 7, Windows Vista, or Windows XP to restrict access to a file — either a program file or a data file — to specific users.
+You can use the security provided by Microsoft Windows 7 or 8, Windows Vista, or Windows XP to restrict access to a file — either a program file or a data file — to specific users.
 This means that you can use Windows-level security to say who can and can’t use the QuickBooks program or access the QuickBooks data file.

 If you are already employing Windows-level security, you (or someone in your office) know how to use that tool to prevent unauthorized access to (or the use of) program files and data files.
 To use Windows-level security for QuickBooks, you can simply apply your existing general knowledge to the QuickBooks program file or the QuickBooks data file.

 If you aren’t already using the Windows-level security, you don’t need to go to the trouble of learning Windows’ complicated security system.
 You can use the simpler QuickBooks security.